Novaki92/FileName-Trimmer/README.md

 This program was created entirely because of the excessive amounts of digital media with redundant file names.

-There could be potential bugs right now so use at your own risk on files that aren't very important to you.

 Check the [Wiki](https://github.com/Novaki92/FileName-Trimmer/wiki) for a quick visual tutorial.
 ************************************************************
 - For Windows Users [Download](https://github.com/Novaki92/FileName-Trimmer/raw/master/dist/filename_trimmer.exe)